New investor-friendly IT policy will be implemented in Andhra Pradesh: Minister Nara Lokesh | Politics

 - India

-Andhra Pradesh IT and Electronics Minister Nara Lokesh on Saturday said a new investor-friendly Information Technology policy will be implemented in the state soon.
+Andhra Pradesh IT and Electronics Minister Nara Lokesh said a new investor-friendly Information Technology policy will be implemented in the state soon.

-Lokesh held a review meeting with senior IT and Electronics officials and inquired about the kind of incentives extended to companies for inviting them to set up shop in the state.
+Lokesh held a review meeting with senior IT and Electronics officials on Saturday and inquired about the kind of incentives extended to companies for inviting them to set up shop in the state.

 ''If you submit these details at the earliest possible, a new investor-friendly IT policy will be adopted soon,'' Lokesh told the officials, according to a press release.